 A Past Chairman of the National Security Committee of the American Bar Association (ABA) Section of International Law, he is a member of the ABA Export Controls and Economic Sanctions Committee, the Federalist Society for Law and Public Policy Studies, and the American Society of International Law (ASIL).
-For personal and professional reasons, he has had a life-long interest in political, defense, economic, security developments in the Western Hemisphere and the linkages between other regions and the Americas in emerging transnational threats, political, economic, and rule of law matters.
+For personal and professional reasons, he has had a life-long interest in political, defense, economic, and security developments in the Western Hemisphere and the linkages between other regions and the Americas in emerging transnational threats, political, economic, and rule of law matters.

 Jason has been a commentator on national and international news programs, including CNN, CNBC, CNN Español, NBC Telemundo, USIA, BBC, Channel 4 News (UK), and on Spanish-language television public affairs programs in Spain and Latin America.
 Jason has published op-eds or been quoted in U.S. and international publications such as The Wall Street Journal, National Review, The New York Times, The American Spectator, Roll Call, Al Arabiya, Reuters, POLITICO, The Hill, The Miami Herald, The Washington Examiner, McClatchy News, Associated Press, Corporate Compliance Insights, World ECR: Journal of Export Controls and Economic Sanctions (UK), RCN Colombia, and La Prensa (Nicaragua).

-Jason resides in Arlington, Virginia, with his wife, Dr. Yleem Poblete, Ph.D.
-They are active members of the Order of Malta, and he is a Life Member of the National Eagle Scout Association.
+Jason and his wife, Dr. Yleem Poblete, Ph.D. are active members of the Order of Malta, and he is a Life Member of the National Eagle Scout Association.
 Besides his law degree, he earned a Master’s degree from Georgetown University (Thesis topic: U.S. economic sanctions towards Cuba) and a B.A., with a regional concentration in Latin American studies, from Florida International University.
 In addition to the Federalist Society, Jason is a member of the American Society of International Law.
 A Florida resident, he splits his time between Washington, D.C., and Florida’s Space Coast in Melbourne, where he enjoys surf fishing and other outdoor activities.

 Bar & Court Admissions